realpython/flask-boilerplate/README.md

 1. Install [Git](http://git-scm.com/downloads) and [Python](http://install.python-guide.org/) - if you don't already have them, of course
 1. Sign up for [PythonAnywhere](https://www.pythonanywhere.com/pricing/), if you haven't already
+2. Once logged in, you should be on the Consoles tab.
+Under the header "Start a new console:" click the link for Bash, which will open a new terminal.
+3. Clone this repo:

+            $ git clone git://github.com/mjhea0/flask-boilerplate.git
+            $ cd flask-boilerplate

+3. Create and activate a virtualenv:

+            $ virtualenv venv --no-site-packages
+            $ source venv/bin/activate

+4. Install requirements:

+            $ pip install -r requirements.txt

+5. Click the link for Dashboard, then the link for files.
+You should see the directory the clone create.
+Click on it to see the files inside.

 in progress ...